fogfish/schemaorg/README.md

 }
 ```

 Type-level meta-programming helps us better reflect the `rdf:Property` concept but type-level programming is not supported at Golang.
-Therefore, the library reflects the `rdf:Property` to the type.
+Therefore, this library reflects the `rdf:Property` to the type.

 ```go
 /*